 How Do I Become a Certified Network Administrator?

-An individual who oversees the operations of a computer network has a vital role in any business or organization.
+A network administrator oversees the operations of a computer network and has a vital role in any business or organization.
 Confidence in that person's ability is often established by the appropriate certification.
-If you're wondering how to become a certified network administrator, this article should provide answers.
-Schools offering Network & Communications Management degrees can also be found in these popular choices.
+Schools offering Computer Networking degrees can also be found in these popular choices.

 While a few entry-level certifications can apply to the complete novice, most certification programs assume a degree of familiarity with the requisite hardware and software.
 Many students choose to use a combination of self-directed study, traditional, or online class work and hands-on lab experience to prepare for the certification exam.
 Such training may be obtained through college degree programs, technical institutes, or vendor-authorized providers.